Get Organized: Create a folder in which you keep any grant-related materials that are not saved within the new online grant system.

 A. Not much, unless you get more than $750,000 in state and federal funds annually.

 These TN Central Procurement Office required attachments relate to standard contract clause D.19.
 Audit Report.
 Unless your agency receives $750,000 or more in state and federal grants in FY17, check the box that says NOT required to have a special audit subject to Comptroller requirements per D.19.
-However, Tennessee Arts Commission requirements for MCI, PS and CEP audits still apply.
+However, Tennessee Arts Commission requirements for MCI and PS audits still apply.
 Attachment C is only required if your organization is subject to the special audit.

 To be fully compliant with state policy, your organization should scan a copy of Attachment B indicating not subject to audit and email it to the Central Procurement Office at least 90 days before the end of your organization’s fiscal year.